-Data stored in SQL character data types (CHAR, VARCHAR2, CLOB, and LONG).

-- Identifiers such as table names, column names, and PL/SQL variables. - Stored SQL and PL/SQL source code, including text literals embedded in this code.
+- Data stored in SQL character data types (CHAR, VARCHAR2, CLOB, and LONG). - Identifiers such as table names, column names, and PL/SQL variables. - Stored SQL and PL/SQL source code, including text literals embedded in this code.

-Starting with Oracle Database 12c Release 2 (12.2), the default database character set of a database created from the General Purpose/Transaction Processing or the Data Warehousing template is Unicode AL32UTF8.
+The default database character set of a database created from the General Purpose/ Transaction Processing or the Data Warehousing template is Unicode AL32UTF8.